Pat Carney: Early life

-Carney was born in Shanghai, Republic of China to parents Dora May Sanders and John James Carney, a First World War veteran from British Columbia, Canada who relocated to Shanghai and worked as a public health inspector and police officer for over twenty years.
+Carney was born in Shanghai, Republic of China to parents Dora May Sanders and John James Carney (1894-1976), a First World War veteran and Lieutenant with the 72nd Battalion of the Seaforth Highlanders of Canada from British Columbia, Canada who relocated to Shanghai and worked as a public health inspector and police officer for over twenty years.
 Carney had three siblings, a brother named Thomas (Tom), a twin brother named John James (Jim) and a younger sister, Norah (Nora).
 Following increasing violence as a result of Japanese occupation of Shanghai and her father's interest in pursuing veterinarian medicine at the age of 51, the family relocated to the small town of Morriston, Ontario in 1940 just before Japanese forces began to inter foreign residents.
 As a result of her father's studies and subsequent work as a veterinarian, the family moved to Guelph in 1944 and then to Victoria, British Columbia a year later.
 They moved again in 1949 to Nelson in British Columbia's Kootenay Region.

 Carney's brother recalled that she demonstrated a keen interest in organizing various events for her family and neighbours by the time she was ten years old, including plays, which she frequently wrote and starred in.
 Although Carney's mother was proud of her creative inclinations, her father "was equally sure it was all God-damned foolishness, and that [she'd] starve to death".
 The reason for the family's move to Nelson was, in part, so Carney and her siblings could work on a farm and learn basic homesteading skills.